BluGenes-source/Easy-CSV-Marker-Utility-CMU-/README.md

 # Easy-CSV-Marker-Utility-CMU-
 A utility to create chapter markers from CSV files.
-Uses JUCE graphics API
+Uses JUCE graphics API.

-see the readme.md file in the repo..
+It's important that you see the readme.md file in the repo.
+To compile this project, you have make a *small* modification to the JUCE core library.